nathanenglehart/nathanenglehart.github.io/z-score.md

 comments: false
 ---

 In statistics, the Standard Score, commonly known as a Z-score, is used to calculate the number of standard deviations away from the mean for specific data points.
-This calculation is highly useful in ... \
+This calculation is highly useful for various applications, including the difference in population proportions test. \
 \
 The equation for the Z score for a raw score $x$ is computed by\\[Z = \frac{x - \mu}{\sigma}\\] where $\sigma$ is the standard deviation of the population and $\mu$ is the population mean. \